peteroupc/encoding/api/com.upokecenter.text.Encodings.md

 Reads Unicode characters from a text string and writes them to a byte array encoded in a given character encoding and using the given encoder fallback strategy.
-When reading the string, any unpaired surrogate characters are replaced with the replacement character (U + FFFD).
+When reading the string, any unpaired surrogate characters are replaced with the replacement character (U+FFFD).
  <p>In the.NET implementation, this method is implemented as an
  extension method to any object implementing string and can be called as follows: <code>str.EncodeToBytes(enc, htmlFallback)</code>.
 If the